microsoft/Reporting-Services/CustomSecuritySample/README.md

 ## Step 2: Building the Sample

 You must first compile and install the extension.
-The procedure assumes that you have installed Reporting Services to the default location: C:\Program Files\Microsoft SQL Server\MSRS13.MSSQLSERVER\Reporting Services.
+The procedure assumes that you have installed Reporting Services to the default location: C:\Program Files\Microsoft Power BI Report Server\PBIRS\ReportServer\ or C:\Program Files\Microsoft SQL Server Reporting Services\SSRS\ReportServer\.
 This location will be referred to throughout the remainder of this topic as ```<install>```.

 If you have not already created a strong name key file, generate the key file using the following instructions.